user-far/git_github/README.md

 # git_github
-This ias for tutorial purpose
+This is for tutorial purpose